 - When travelling independently, make sure you check the opening hours of shops and museums so that you don’t miss out!
 Museums and galleries are often closed on Mondays.
 Also be certain to check whether your trip coincides with any public holidays, so you can plan accordingly.

 - Consider contacting your bank to inform them that you may be making purchases overseas.
 Otherwise, they may flag any activity on your account as suspicious.
 Also, check which ATMs and banks are compatible with your cards, to ensure you can withdraw cash with minimal fees.

-- Before departing, make sure you have a number of euros in a range of denominations.
+- Before departing, make sure you have a number of Euros in a range of denominations.
 You don’t want to be carrying around enormous amounts of cash, but take enough to make it easy to pay in locations that might not accept credit card.
-It will also help you avoid card transaction fees, and it makes tipping a breeze.
+It will also help you avoid card transaction fees.